-The EU General Data Protection Regulation (GDPR) entered into force on 24 May 2016, and will become directly applicable in all EU member states from 25 May 2018.
-This two-year period is intended to allow businesses and regulators to prepare for the most significant change in EU data protection law since the enactment of the EU Data Protection Directive (Directive 95/46/EC) in 1995.
-The GDPR replaces the existing Directive and establishes a single set of rules throughout the EU, although EU member state data protection laws may complement these rules in certain areas.
-The EU data protection authorities (DPAs) gathered in the Article 29 Working Party (WP29) will publish a number of guidelines on how to interpret and implement the new legal framework.
-This will help businesses ensure that their existing data protection practices comply with the GDPR by May 2018.
+The EU General Data Protection Regulation (GDPR) became directly applicable in all EU member states from 25 May 2018 and was expected to apply in the EEA EFTA member states (Iceland, Liechtenstein and Norway) in mid-July 2018.
+The GDPR replaces the EU Data Protection Directive (Directive 95/46/EC) dated 24 October 1995, and aims to establish a single set of rules throughout the EU, although EU member state data protection laws complement these rules in certain areas.
+The EU data protection authorities (DPAs) now gathered in the European Data Protection Board (EDPB) have published a number of guidelines on how to interpret and implement the new legal framework.
+This provides useful guidance to businesses on how to align their existing data protection practices with the GDPR.

 The GDPR largely builds on the existing core principles of EU data protection law and expands them further while introducing new concepts that address the challenges of today’s data-driven economy.
 In addition, the GDPR launches a new governance model that increases the enforcement powers of DPAs, enhances cooperation between them and promotes a consistent application of the new rules.
 The most significant concepts of the GDPR affecting businesses are outlined below.